lkuenemann/lkuenemann/_posts/2020-08-26-flower-classification-on-kaggle.md

 ![Example of cropped image](/images/2020-08-26-flower-classification-on-kaggle/cropping.png "Example of cropped image")

 The first one is that a lot of pictures are cropped.
 They don't show the flowers in their entirety, meaning that our model may be unable to access some important features to classify them!
-One way to compensate for that is to artifically crop our data randomly during training.
+One way to compensate for that is to artificially crop our data randomly during training.

 ![Example of occluded image](/images/2020-08-26-flower-classification-on-kaggle/occlusion.png "Example of occluded image")